1wheel/roadtolarissa/source/_posts/2017-11-12-literate-blogging.md

 Each post file in the `source/_posts` folder is read in with `parsePost` and saved the `posts` array.

-Instead of having to install and configure a plugin, creating a rss feed just requires passing the array of posts to the `rss.xml` template and writting out a file.
+Instead of having to install and configure a plugin, I created an rss feed by passing the array of posts to the `rss.xml` template and writting out a file.

 ```javascript
 var posts = readdirAbs(`${source}/_posts`).map(parsePost)